aerospike-examples/aerospike-cloud/README.md

 # aerospike-cloud
-Code samples for working with Aerospike CLoud
+Code samples for working with Aerospike Cloud